josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🐝_fluellen_was_right.md

 ---

-## 🎭 IV.
-The British Eccentric Competence Archetype
+## 🎭 The British Eccentric Competence Archetype

 Fluellen belongs to a long British archetypal lineage:
 - the odd specialist,